Transfer and transformation hub

 Our work aims to ...

-- to develop evidence-based concepts for network-supported school and teaching development
+- to develop evidence-based concepts for network-supported school and lesson development

-- strengthen coherence in program implementation in the federal states
+- to strengthen coherence in programme implementation in the countries

 The expertise of the hubs lies in the systematic inclusion of scientific evidence and country-specific adaptation while at the same time taking a holistic, broad view, which enables the integration and adaptation of good practice from other contexts.